papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 Need help?
 ----------

-If you are experiencing harassment on or have concerns about content within the [GitHub repo](https://github.com/papers-we-love/papers-we-love), the **#paperswelove** IRC channel on Freenode, the **paperswelove.slack.com** Slack channel, or [PapersWeLove.org](http://paperswelove.org) please contact:
+If you are experiencing harassment on or have concerns about content within the [GitHub repo](https://github.com/papers-we-love/papers-we-love), the **#paperswelove** IRC channel on Freenode, the **paperswelove.slack.com** Slack, or [PapersWeLove.org](http://paperswelove.org) please contact:

 - **Zeeshan Lakhani** [zeeshan@paperswelove.org](mailto:zeeshan@paperswelove.org)
 - **Clint Newsom** [clint@paperswelove.org](mailto:clint@paperswelove.org)